(crossposted from a public post on my Patreon)

 So to me, what I’ve joined is the Fediverse not “Mastodon,” and the Fediverse is too sprawling, too complex, too multi-systemic, to be encompassed by the word “platform,” too active to fit under the umbrella term “media,” social or otherwise.

-Someday I’d like to move somewhere quieter in the Fediverse, where I can talk tea & books & cats with likeminded souls locally and not have to hide my home feed & the local instance to avoid overwhelm.
+I’d like to move somewhere quieter in the Fediverse, where I can talk tea & books & cats with likeminded souls locally and not have to hide my home feed & the local instance to avoid overwhelm, but that will come.

 (Next post will be about how I set up my account so it would NOT be the pointless, empty timesuck Twitter & Facebook were.
-Sorry, friends who found friends & community on Twitter, I never felt like anything but a rejected, shunned, & unvalued nobody there.)
+Sorry, friends who found friends & community on Twitter, I never felt like anything but a rejected, shunned, & unvalued nobody there.
+And Facebook was fine when I followed 50 people or less, but that made it useless for connecting, and that’s the reason I go to online spaces full of people.
+To donnect.
+If I want news or information, I go to news & information spaces.
+DO they overlap?
+OF COURSE.
+But that isn’t the point here.)

 ANYway.
 I comprehend, intellectually, why many new arrivals to the Fediverse don’t like it.
 Setting up an account is simple, but it isn’t frictionless the way getting started & finding people on Twitter & Facebook is easy.
 Very little is immediately obvious or familiar.
 There’s a reason for that, though.